 The Harborwalk is actually in the process of being expanded, and once done, will be almost 46 miles long in total.
 But for now, enjoy the walk, the views, and the art that is placed throughout.

 Take in a sunset or see the glitter of the city lights from this new vantage point.
 This is a lovely way to end your visit to the city of Boston.

-I hope this itinerary has given you a good idea of where to go in Boston in 3 days.
+I hope this 3-day Boston itinerary has given you a good idea of where to go and what to do.
 There is a lot of history and fun to be had in this popular American city, and 3 days in Boston may not be enough to see it all, but this list gives you the highlights and will hopefully enable you to plan your own exciting Boston trip soon.

 About the Author:

 This post was written by Rebecca, who runs her own blog at The Journey at Home – where she writes about her life as a mother of 5 with everything that comes along with it.
 She lived in New York for a long time before she moved to Las Vegas.
 She also works as a freelancer for Arzo Travels.